martinha1909/Go-Compiler/README.md

 # Go-Compiler

-This project compiles the Go Language Fragment ((GoLF)[https://pages.cpsc.ucalgary.ca/~aycock/411/golf.html]), which is a subset of the Go programming language, to MIPS assembly to `stdout`.
+This project compiles the [Go Language Fragment (GoLF)](https://pages.cpsc.ucalgary.ca/~aycock/411/golf.html]), which is a subset of the Go programming language, to MIPS assembly and output to `stdout`.

 Commits from this project was done in a private repository and recently made public.
 Hence, this repository was imported from that private repository and therefore no commit history can be found

 # Build

 Run `make` in the root directory of this project, which will create a binary executable.
-The binary is called `golf`, which is short for Go Language Fragment
+The binary is called `golf`

 This `golf` executable takes in 1 input, which is the path of an input file and will print MIPS assembly code to `stdout` (or use the direct stream output to a file to create an assembly file (i.e `./golf input_file > output_file.s`)).